luigiqtt/dev-multinode-k8s/README.md

 kubeadm token create --print-join-command
 ```

 **Note 2**: the files in the repository include a simple example script named ***create.sh*** that executes all the steps described above automatically (except for the Terraform initialization command).
+Note that, to work correctly, such scrpit requires that the latest version available of Fedora Core OS is used for the deploy.

 Add/remove worker nodes
 ---